galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/simbank-cli-offline.md

 1. Start the Simplatform server by running the `run-simplatform.sh` script provided in the `isolated.zip`.
     1. Navigate to the directory of the zipped distribution that you downloaded, for example, `~/Downloads/isolated`.
 A `run-simplatform.sh` script is available within the directory.
 This script starts the Simplatform server which is required to run the SimBank tests.
     1. Set execute permission on the script by running the `chmod +x run-simplatform.sh` command in the directory containing the `run-simplatform.sh` script.
-If you are using a Mac, you can set permission to open the Galasa CLI tool by running the `xattr -dr com.apple.quarantine run-simplatform.sh` command in the same directory.
     1. Run the script in server mode by using the following example command, remembering to set the `--location` flag to the location of the galasa-simplatform artefact in the `isolated.zip` file that you downloaded.
 For example, `~/Downloads/isolated/maven/dev/galasa`.
     ```
     ./run-simplatform.sh --server --location ~/Downloads/isolated/maven/dev/galasa